decaf-dev/vaultexplorer.com/docs/quickstart.md

 To switch to another view, click one of the view tabs.

 To reorder the tabs, drag one tab and drop it onto another tab.
-The new order is automatically saved.

 ## Filter by favorites